openforis/sepal-doc/docs/source/cookbook/classification.rst

 - Value (2): Select any integer value (value must be unique).
 - Class (3): Insert a class description (cannot be empty).

-Select the :btn:`<fas fa-plus> Add` button again to add an extra class line.
-The :btn:`<fas fa-trash>` button can be used to remove a specific line.
+Select the :btn:`<fa-solid fa-plus> Add` button again to add an extra class line.
+The :btn:`<fa-solid fa-trash>` button can be used to remove a specific line.

 .. tip::